r3m303/HOSmart/README.md

 After JSD04 member had class  about Future Orientation.

 * Look at Future Orientation Handour -- [File](https://docs.google.com/document/d/1-eDFXYpPQUPVb-L-pBtQoGH3tg_by9N-/edit) <br>
-* Think anbout your future plan and fill into the form <br>
+* Think about your future plan and writedown/type to the form <br>
-* Export BSM-FO - Goal Planning Handout as PDF file. <br>
+* Export: BSM-FO - Goal Planning Handout as PDF file. <br>
 * Naming format : 00-Name-GoalPlaning.pdf <br>

 * Upload your PDF file to this repository.